statengeneraal/laws-markdown/verdrag/international/convention/on/load/lines/1966/BWBV0003267/README.md

 (4).
 The Tropical Timber Freeboard shall be obtained by deducting from the Summer Timber Freeboard one forty-eighth of the moulded summer timber draught.
 (5).
 The Fresh Water Timber Freeboard shall be computed in accordance with regulation 40(7), based on the summer timber load waterline or with regulation 40(8), based on the summer timber draught measured from the top of the keel to the summer timber load line.
 (6).
 Timber freeboards may be assigned to ships with reduced type “B” freeboards, provided the timber freeboards are calculated on the basis of the ordinary type “B” freeboard.
 (7).
-The Timber Winter mark and/or the Timber Winter North Atlantic mark shall be placed at the same level as the reduced type “B” Winter mark when the computed Timber Winter mark and/or the computed Timber Winter North Atlantic mark fall below the reduced type “B” Winter mark.”
+The Timber Winter mark and/or the Timber Winter North Atlantic mark shall be placed at the same level as the reduced type “B” Winter mark when the computed Timber Winter mark and/or the computed Timber Winter North Atlantic mark fall below the reduced type “B” Winter mark.

 ### Annex  II